jameslin3263/100-days-of-code/log.md

 * format=json
 ```

-You have may have noticed that the artist name contains a typo.
-Thanks to the autocorrect=1 mechanism, last.fm search may fix some populrar typos.
+You may have noticed that the artist name contains a typo.
+Thanks to the autocorrect=1 mechanism, last.fm search may fix some popular typos.

 #### artist.getInfo URL Parameters
 **artist** (Required (unless mbid)] : The artist name